 ENTERING THE UNITED STATES: Non-U.S. citizens will need a valid passport and may need a tourist visa.
 Consult your nearest U.S. Embassy or consulate for details.
 Canadian citizens should carry proof of citizenship in the form of a passport or birth certificate.

 The walk from the hotel to the theater complex is four blocks on sidewalks.
+Some of the walks to dining are up to 10 blocks.

 There are no particularly long or strenuous walks, the longest being no more than a mile.
 Most walking is done on roads and level trails, although there will be some over uneven ground and possibly in marshy/dewy grass.
 When looking for Great Gray Owl, we may have to walk through a forest up a slope with much fallen wood, requiring good balance and agility.
 One can opt to stay on the road near the van during this short walk if it is too difficult.
 Having sturdy footgear, waterproof if possible, is important, and a walking stick is recommended for anyone with balance problems or weak knees.